Sherrod Brown: Banking and finance industry

 After the leak of the Panama Papers in 2016, Brown and Elizabeth Warren urged the Treasury Department to investigate whether U.S. citizens were involved in possible tax avoidance and misconduct associated with the Panama-based law firm Mossack Fonseca.

-Brown became the chair of the Banking Subcommittee on Economic Policy in 2021, after having been its ranking Democratic member since 2015.
+Brown became the chair of the Senate Banking Committee in 2021, after having been its ranking Democratic member since 2015.
 In April of that year, he initiated an inquiry into "the implosion of Archegos Capital", an investment firm that lost billions of dollars amid accusations of fraud and insider trading.

 Campaign finance

-Brown has sponsored legislation to require corporate political action committees to disclose their donors.
+Brown has sponsored legislation to require corporate political action committees (PACs) to disclose their donors.
 When he was considering running for president in 2020, he pledged not to take donations from corporate PACs.
 He received $10.4 million in PAC money from 1997 to 2018.
 After not running for president, his Senate campaign committee and leadership PAC raised $1 million in corporate PAC donations.
-Some of the corporate PAC money Brown received came from health insurance and pharmaceutical companies that the state of Ohio sued for illegally driving up drug prices.
+Some of the corporate PAC money Brown received came from health insurance and pharmaceutical companies which were being sued by the state of Ohio for illegally driving up drug prices.